StayInSchoolKiddos/airsim_sensor/readme.md

 #  Airsim Sensor
-This repo is used to wrap and interface with Airsim's sensor package for camera and lidar, this is done since the airsom_ros_pkgs require you to be in a Drone or Car.
+This repo is used to wrap and interface with ROS 2 using Airsim's camera and lidar, this is done since the airsom_ros_pkgs require you to be in a Drone or Car.
 There is no support for Computer Vision Mode

 ## Install dependencies
 - Make sure to install Airsim and Unreal Engine